vinpel/gaspSync/README.md

 in command line launch :
+- **composer global require "fxp/composer-asset-plugin:1.0.0-beta4"**
 - **composer install** : install Yii2, custom package ...
 - **yii install** Create keys, configuration ...
 - **yii migrate** and type "yes" to create and empty database
 - For the client configuration, open the root URI of gaspSync

+If you don't want to install composer you can install on you'r computer and push all the arborescence to the NAS, just launch "yii install" and "yii migrate"

 ## Client configuration